Sulfur-reducing bacteria: Thermodesulfobacteriota

 Thermodesulfobacteriota are Gram- negative, rod-shaped cells, occur singly, in pairs, or in chains in young cultures.
 Do not form spores.
 Usually nonmotile, but motility might be observed in some species.
 Thermophilic, strictly anaerobic, chemoheterotrophs.

 Phylum Campylobacterota

 The phylum Campylobacterota presents many sulfur-oxidizing known species, that have been recently recognized as able to reduce elemental sulfur, in some cases also preferring this pathway, coupled with hydrogen oxidation.
 Here's a list of the species able to reduce elemental sulfur.
 The mechanism used to reduce sulfur is still unclear for some of these species.

 Wolinella

 Wolinella is a sulfur reducing genus of bacteria and incomplete oxidizer that cannot use acetate as an electron donor.
-Publicly know is one species, Wolinella succinogenens.
+Publicly known is one species, Wolinella succinogenens.